 Paper Chase is a research database designed to offer abstracts of research articles published in journals that have a highly rated impact factor as determined by ISI Impact Factor and PageRank.
 Abstracts are organized by date, with the most recently published papers listed first.

-Home/Research/Paper Chase/Effects of saline, mannitol, and furosemide to prevent acute decreases in renal function induced by radiocontrast agents.
+Home/Research/Paper Chase/Effects of saline, mannitol, and furosemide on acute decreases in renal function induced by radiocontrast agents.

-Effects of saline, mannitol, and furosemide to prevent acute decreases in renal function induced by radiocontrast agents.
+Effects of saline, mannitol, and furosemide on acute decreases in renal function induced by radiocontrast agents.

 Solomon R, Werner C, Mann D, D'Elia J, Silva P.